-Serve this dry lentil stew with sausage and squash over quinoa with a drizzle of lime juice and fresh cilantro.
+Serve this sausage lentil stew with squash over quinoa with a drizzle of lime juice and fresh cilantro.

 A super creamy and rich comfort meal perfect for the still cooler spring days.

 Healthy comfort food at it's finest.
-This dry lentil stew with sausage and squash is perfect served over quinoa and makes for a high fiber and protein rich one pot dinner meal.
+This dry lentil sausage stew with squash is perfect served over quinoa and makes for a high fiber and protein rich one pot dinner meal.
 Gluten Free and Dairy Free.

 - 1 tablespoon extra virgin olive oil

 - 1 pound gluten free hot italian sausage or chicken sausage, casings removed

 - 1 teaspoon cumin

 - 1 cup small brown lentils or red lentils